A. LaViers and M. Egerstedt (Eds.). Controls and Art: Inquires that Intersect the Subjective and the Objective, Springer. 2014.

 Chapters in Books

 LaViers, A., Programmed Improvisation Inspired From Autonomous Humanoids.
 Handbook on Improvisation in Dance.
 Vida Midgelow (Ed.)
-Oxford University Press.
-(Accepted)
+Oxford University Press. (to appear)

 LaViers, A., Y. Sheng, J. Heddy, A. Bashiri, and L. Bai.
 Abstractions for Design-by-Humans of Heterogeneous Autonomous Behaviors.
 Dance Notations and Robot Motion Springer Tracts in Advanced Robotics (STAR).
 2016.